Restoring Balance To The World By Skiing Uphill

 Of course there’s also the fact that ski slopes are sometimes crowded, and that powder stashes can be hard to find even in the woods at lift-serviced ski hills.
 AT and Telemark skis and split snowboards open up new worlds for skiers and riders.
 Any slanted landscape can become your personal, private powder playground IF there’s enough snow.

 And there lies the rub.
 Sometimes, the only places with deep snow are ski slopes where snowmakers work their magic.
-At other times, a rain-and-refreeze can mean the only skiable snow is where the groomers have sliced, diced and smoothed the ice into uniform corduroy.
+At other times, a thaw-and-refreeze or rain-and-refreeze can mean the only skiable snow is where the groomers have sliced, diced, and smoothed the crust into uniform corduroy.

 Then there’s the safety factor.
 If you are just learning to handle skinning uphill and descending among the trees, it’s safer to learn where ski patrol can toboggan you off the hill if something goes wrong.